Good-Twin/Getting_And_Cleaning_Data_PA/README.md

 - Clone the project
 - in the script "run_analysis.R" set your R working directory in the base directory of the project
-- Make sure that the data are placed in your working directory
+- Make sure that the data are placed in your working directory.
+Therefore unzip the file the data.
+The folder "UCI HAR Dataset"  containing the data must be located in your working directorx
-- run the Script
+- run the script
-- the Script generates the cleaned data set in the folder "data"
+- the script generates the cleaned data set in the folder "data"

 ## Implementation